scala/scala-lang/blog/_posts/2017-11-30-bloop-release.md

 there's a lot of work left before we support all different platforms and needs.
 In our next release, we want to focus on:

-- Stabilize the internals of the project.
+- Stabilizing the internals of the project.
 - Supporting `console`, [a faster `testQuick`](https://github.com/scalacenter/bloop/issues/61), and [built-in file watching](https://github.com/scalacenter/bloop/issues/7).
 - Making more performance improvements to our integration, to be even faster.